Sub and supercritical stochastic quasi-geostrophic equation: Introduction

-In the deterministic case ($G\equiv0$) such equations are important models in geophysical fluid dynamics.
+In the deterministic case ($G\equiv0$), such equations are important models in geophysical fluid dynamics.
 Indeed, they are special cases of general quasi-geostrophic approximations for atmospheric and oceanic fluid flows with small Rossby and Ekman numbers.
 These models arise under the assumptions of fast rotation, uniform stratification and uniform potential vorticity.
-The case $\alpha=1/2$ exhibits similar features (singularities) as the 3D Navier-Stokes equations and can therefore serve as a model case for the latter.
-For more details about the geophysical background, see for instance [CMT94], [P87].
-In the deterministic case this equation has been intensively investigated because of both its mathematical importance and its background in geophysical fluid dynamics (see for instance [CV10], [Re95], [CW99], [Ju04], [Ju05], [KNV07] and the references therein).
-In the deterministic case, the global existence of weak solutions has been obtained in [Re95] and one most remarkable result in [CV10] gives the existence of a classical solution for $\alpha=1/2$.
-In [KNV07] another very important result is proved, namely that solutions for $\alpha=1/2$ with periodic $C^\infty$ data remain $C^\infty$ for all times.
+The case $\alpha=1/2$ exhibits similar features (singularities) as the 3D Navier--Stokes equations and can therefore serve as a model case for the latter.
+For more details about the geophysical background, see, for instance, \cite{CMT94,P87}.
+In the deterministic case, this equation has been intensively investigated because of both its mathematical importance and its background in geophysical fluid dynamics (see, e.g., \cite{CV10,Re95,CW99,Ju04,Ju05,KNV07,CC04,KN09} and the references therein).
+In the deterministic case, the global existence of weak solutions has been obtained in \cite{Re95} and one most remarkable result in \cite{CV10} gives the existence of a classical solution for $\alpha=1/2$.
+In \cite{KNV07}, another very important result is proved, namely that solutions for $\alpha=1/2$ with periodic $C^\infty$ data remain $C^\infty$ for all times.

 There is another model considering a simplified geophysical fluid model at asymptotically high rotation rate or with small Rossby number.
-This geophysical model with random perturbation has been studied in [BDW98], [HGH08] and the references therein.
+This geophysical model with random perturbation has been studied in \cite{BDW98,HGH08} and the references therein.
 The equation is of a different type compared with our equation.